CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

   - Examples:
     - `The port is closed by command.
 Please check that the interface is enabled.` Configure the port so it is set to *Admin Up*.
     - `The cable is unplugged.` There is no module detected.
 Check to see if a module in installed in this port, or reseat the module.
     - `Auto-negotiation no partner detected.` The link is down due to not seeing the neighbor.
-Unfortunately, this is not very helpful to determine the cause.
+Unfortunately, this is not very helpful to determine the cause alone.
+      - Check the configurations on both sides for an autoneg or FEC configuration mismatch.
+      - If the link is a fiber link and the module supports RX/TX Power DDM/DOM, check the *RX Power* and *TX Power* values in the *Operational State* output of `l1-show` to help determine which component may have failed.
+      - Follow the steps in {{<link url="#isolate-faulty-hardware" text="Isolate Faulty Hardware">}}; use this value or the *RX/TX Power* DDM/DOM value as the test.
     - `Force Mode no partner detected.` Autoneg/autodetect is disabled, link is down due to not seeing the neighbor.
-Again, this is not very helpful to determine the cause.
+Again, this is not very helpful to determine the cause alone.
+      - Check the configurations on both sides for a speed, autoneg or FEC configuration mismatch.
+      - If the link is a fiber link and the module supports RX/TX Power DDM/DOM, check the *RX Power* and *TX Power* values in the *Operational State* output of `l1-show` to help determine which component may have failed.
+      - Follow the steps in {{<link url="#isolate-faulty-hardware" text="Isolate Faulty Hardware">}}; use this value or the *RX/TX Power* DDM/DOM value as the test.
     - `Neighbor is sending remote faults`.
 This end of the link is receiving data from the neighbor, but the neighbor is not receiving recognizable data from the local port.
 See *RX Fault* in the {{<link url="#signal-integrity" text="Signal Integrity">}} section above for details.
 The local device is not transmitting, the remote receiver is not receiving recognizable data or is broken, or the path to the remote is broken.

 #### Broadcom Switches